-Henry is passionate about organic produce and sustainable farming.
+Henry is passionate about organic produce and sustainable farming at Villa Vanilla.
 He believes crops are affected by the earth’s rotation, and the movement of the sun and moon, something we’ve heard from other farmers and winemakers on this trip.

 On our stroll back to the house, Henry stops at a vanilla plant to show us the vanilla nodes and how the male and female nodes are separated.
 “Everything happens at the nodes,” he says.
 “The female opens only for a short time in the morning and during that time she must be pollinated otherwise the flower will drop off.
 It took us 150 years to realise this.
 The Aztecs knew this, but they didn’t tell the Spanish – another form of Moctezuma’s Revenge!”